keyvisions/bpms/README.md

 Each activity requires one or more resources to be completed, completion is reached when all the required inputs have been specified.
 An activity is described by a set of data inputs

+Attachments to process or activity

 Resources

+Create SVG symbols associated to each BPMN element